-Existing (primarily regulated) Database Review
+• Existing (primarily regulated) Database Review

-Table 6: Summary of existing (primarily regulated) PSCSs Table 6 is a summary of existing PSCSs based on public information obtained from various federal, stat agencies that maintain environment and local regulatory databases.
-These databases provid information about the regulatory status of a property and incidents involving use, storage, spilling transportation of oil, and hazardous materials.
+Table 6: Summary of existing (primarily regulated) PSCSs

+Table 6 is a summary of existing PSCSs based on public information obtained from various federal, state, and local agencies that maintain environmental regulatory databases.
+These databases provide information about the regulatory status of a property and incidents involving use, storage, spilling or transportation of oil, and hazardous materials.